thanhpdo/thanhpdo.github.io/_projects/Online-Teaching_Tips.md

 layout: project
 title: 'Online Teaching Tips - Using the ADDIE model'
 description: >
    Following the suggestions on teaching remotely during the COVID-19 pandemic by Milman (2020), I planned and developed this project during Fall 2020 to provide instant guidance to all EHS College faculty.
 In this project, I also applied the ADDIE model to organize and develop the content.
+With this project, I received the Nova Southeastern Univ.
+Award for Outstanding Practice by a Graduate Student from the Division of Design and Development, the Association for Educational Communications and Technology (AECT)
 date: 1 August 2020
 image:
   path: /assets/img/projects/OTT1.png
 sitemap: false
 ---

-**My role** Workshop Instructor
+**My role** Instructional Designer

 **Target Audience** Faculty at the College of Education and Human Sciences